TascoGitGud/Global-Superstore-Sales-Dash-Board/README.md

 ## ⚒️ Main Process

-1️⃣ **Connect & Load Data** - Connect Power BI to the tables via Google Big Query
+1️⃣ **Connect & Load Data** - Connect Power BI to the tables via Google BigQuery

 2️⃣ **Data Modeling** - Build relationships between the 3 tables as shown in the Data Relationships section above